metorial/node-manager/API.md

 **POST /api/v1/hosts/tags**

-Associate a tag with a host.
+Associate a tag with a host for organizational purposes.
 Tags are automatically created if they don't exist.

 **Request Body**
 ```json